-Chronic kidney disease (CKD) is the gradual loss of kidney function that can get worse over time leading to lasting damage.
-Our initial focus is developing drugs and getting them approved in the US, and then look to partner with the other global biopharmaceutical companies in the rest of the world.
-According to estimates by The Centers for Disease Control and Prevention (CDC) in 2019, 37 million (approximately 15%) adults in the United States have CKD and, of these, approximately 2 million patients with CKD stage 3-5, and around 400 thousand patients with end-stage renal disease (ESRD) have hyperphosphatemia.
-In the European Union (EU), around 20 million (approximately 8%) adults have CKD, more than 1 million CKD stage 3-5 patients, and approximately 180 thousand patients with ESRD have hyperphosphatemia.
-The number of patients with ESRD is increasing steadily and is projected to reach between 971,000 and 1,259,000 in 2030.
+Chronic kidney disease (CKD) is the gradual loss of kidney (renal) function that can get worse over time leading to lasting damage and possibly Stage 5 or end-stage renal disease (ESRD).
+Our initial focus is on developing drugs and getting them approved in the U.S., and then to partner with global biopharmaceutical companies in the rest of the world.
+According to the United States Renal Data System (USRDS) 2022 Annual Data Report, 30 million (14%) of adults in the United States are estimated to have CKD and, of these, approximately 13 million patients have advanced CKD (stage 3-5).
+Approximately 550,000 patients (ESRD) are on dialysis and of those, approximately 450,000 patients (~80%) take phosphate binders to control hyperphosphatemia hyperphosphatemia (too much phosphorus in their blood).
+The number of patients with ESRD in the U.S. is increasing steadily and is projected to reach between 971,000 and 1,259,000 patients in 2030.

 AKI is a sudden episode of kidney failure or kidney damage (within the first 90 days of injury).
 After 90 days, the patient is considered to have progressed into CKD.
-AKI affects over 2 million US patients and costs the healthcare system over \$9 billion per year.
-AKI kills more than 300,000 patients per year in the US and is caused by multiple etiologies.
+AKI affects more than 2 million U.S. patients and costs the healthcare system in excess of \$9 billion per year.
+More than 300,000 patients per year in the U.S. die due to AKI that has many causes.

-Our business model is to license technologies and drugs and pursue development, regulatory approval, and commercialization of those products in global markets.
+Our business model is to license technologies and drugs in order to pursue development, regulatory approval, and commercialization of those products in global markets.
 Many biotechnology companies utilize similar strategies of in-licensing and then developing and commercializing drugs.
-We believe, however, that our management team's broad network, expertise in the biopharmaceutical industry, and successful track record gives us an advantage in identifying and bringing these assets into the Company at an attractive price with limited upfront cost.
+We believe, however, that our management team's broad network, expertise in the biopharmaceutical industry, and successful track record gives us an advantage in identifying and bringing these assets into our company.

 Since our formation we have devoted substantially all of our resources to developing our product candidates.
 We have incurred significant operating losses to date.
-Our net losses were \$10.0 million and \$18.1 million for the years ended December 31, 2021 and 2022.
-As of December 31, 2022, we had an accumulated deficit of \$34.0 million.
-We expect that our operating expenses will increase significantly as we advance our product candidates through pre-clinical and clinical development, seek regulatory approval, and prepare for and, if approved, proceed to commercialization; acquire, discover, validate and develop additional product candidates; obtain, maintain, protect and enforce our intellectual property portfolio; and hire additional personnel.
+Our net losses were \$18.1 million and \$30.5 million for the years ended December 31, 2022 and 2023.
+As of December 31, 2023, we had an accumulated deficit of \$64.5 million.
+We expect that our operating expenses will increase significantly as we advance our product candidates through pre-clinical and clinical development, seek regulatory approval, and prepare for and, if approved, proceed to commercialization; acquire, discover, validate, and develop additional product candidates; obtain, maintain, protect and enforce our intellectual property portfolio; and hire additional personnel.